axbg/awesome-web/README.md

 * [verylegit.link](https://github.com/defaultnamehere/verylegit.link) - the kind of project I'm pretty shocked I didn't build myself
 * [archive.today](https://archive.is/) - the next level of "maybe I'll need it later"
 * [NAT Type Checker](https://www.checkmynat.com/) - understand your network a little bit better (very useful when working with p2p connections)
+* [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/) - godsent tool to check STUN and TURN servers (yes, you can check your coturn server with it)